Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Apollonie Sebastienne de Mornay, Comtesse d'Hivernage

 This is an 18th century character I'm using in a LARP.
-I'm currently remodelling a Robe A l'Englaise which was made by my dear friend; Jennifer Erlichman www.rubyraven.com, as well as a borrowed corset from the same lady.
+I'm currently remodelling a Robe A l'Englaise which was made by my dear friend; Jennifer Erlichman www.rubyraven.com.
 Her costume work is extraordinary.
 Check out her web site for some truly wonderful Gothic products.
 Her custom corsetry is of incredible quality, comparable to Dark Garden, but with her own flair and style.
 I'm also remaking an old costume to use as a ballgown.
 It's not an historically accurate piece, but it will be a wonderful fantasy 18th c. gown.

 Also in the works are some additions to my Elizabethan corset - a middle back laced panel and tied on sleeves, as well as a sacque back robe a la Francaise.
 I will probably work from Janet Arnold, Jean Hunnisett, etc. I'm also very pleased with the book; "Dangerous Liasons" from the exhibit of the same title at the New York Met.
-You can get it from Amazon for $18.00+ .
 It is a very large, colour book filled with images and extremely interesting text.

 Gibson Era Remake Project and the 21st Century Suffragettes League (currently on extended hold.)

-I've been working on transforming some thriftstore items into a Gibson Era costume.
-It consists of a silk taffetta blouse which was already extremely similar to period blouses, a vest, plastron (made from scratch,) taffetta skirt, and a straw hat.
+I'de been working on transforming some thriftstore items into a Gibson Era costume.
+It consisted of a silk taffetta blouse which was already extremely similar to period blouses, a vest, plastron (made from scratch,) taffetta skirt, and a straw hat.

 Each lace motif will have purple silk velvet glued under it.
 They are then applied to the vest using glue.(Fabri-tac) This is just to position them for stitching.
 Once they are stiched down they flatten and become an integral part of the garment.